 To go back to Where To?, just tap “Back to Where To?” in the status bar.

-Where To? supports sending places to recent models of Audi, BMW, Mercedes-Benz, and Porsche.
-For Audi, you need to download and configure the free MMI connect app.
-Where To? then sends the place information to MMI connect where you can transfer the place information to the car simply by swiping up and dragging the place to car picture.
+Where To? supports sending places to recent models of Audi, BMW, Mercedes-Benz, Mini, and Porsche.
+For Audi, you need to download and configure the free myAudi app.
+Where To? then sends the place information to myAudi where you can transfer the place information to the car simply by swiping up and dragging the place to car picture.
 For Porsche, you need to download and configure the free Porsche Connect app.

-For BMW and Mercedes-Benz places are sent to the cloud from where they can be downloaded to the car head unit.
-The first time you send a place you are asked for the BMW/Mercedes-Benz online ID.
+For BMW, Mercedes-Benz, and Mini places are sent to the cloud from where they can be downloaded to the car head unit.
+The first time you send a place you are asked for the BMW/Mercedes-Benz/Mini online ID.
 In most cases this is the vehicle identification number (VIN) or the email address used for the account.
-Ask your BMW/Mercedes-Benz dealer for details.
+Ask your BMW/Mercedes-Benz/Mini dealer for details.
 Where To? displays a short notice if the sending operation was successful or not.

-System requirements for BMW/Mercedes-Benz: Your car head unit needs an online connection to communicate with the cloud.
+System requirements for BMW/Mercedes-Benz/Mini: Your car head unit needs an online connection to communicate with the cloud.
 There are various ways to accomplish this either by tethering with a phone or by inserting a separate SIM card.
 Contact your car dealer for details.

 Please check the Where To?
 API page for details.